 Ziggurat Mesopotamian Architecture Gallery

 - Herodotus was an ancient Greek historian born in Halicarnassus in the Persian Empire.
-He is known for writing the book The Histories, a detailed record of his “inquiry” on the origins of the Greco-Persian Wars.
+He is known for writing the book The Histories, a detailed record of his “inquiry” into the origins of the Greco-Persian Wars.